n42n/n3n/README.md

 ## Security Considerations

-When payload encryption is enabled (provide a key using `-k`), the supernode will not be able to decrypt the traffic exchanged between two edge nodes but it will know that edge A is talking with edge B.
+When payload encryption is enabled (provide a key using `community.key`), the supernode will not be able to decrypt the traffic exchanged between two edge nodes but it will know that edge A is talking with edge B.

-The choice of encryption schemes that can be applied to payload has recently been enhanced.
-Please have a look at [Crypto description](doc/Crypto.md) for a quick comparison chart to help make a choice. n2n edge nodes use AES encryption by default.
-Other ciphers can be chosen using the `-A_` option.
+There are multiple encryption options to choose from.
+Please have a look at [Crypto description](doc/Crypto.md) for a quick comparison chart to help make a choice. n3n edge nodes use AES encryption by default.
+Other ciphers can be chosen using the `community.cipher` option.

 A benchmark of the encryption methods is available when compiled from source with `tools/n2n-benchmark`.

 The header which contains some metadata like the virtual MAC address of the edge nodes, their IP address, their real hostname and the community name